 What do you do when you’re tasked with organising a day and night of restaurants for a friend’s birthday?
-You pick Portland Restaurant (my previous reviews can be seen here and here), along with another substance behind the hype restaurant they call Frenchie.
+You pick Portland Restaurant of course!
+I’ve had the pleasure of dining here a couple of times before and it’s brilliant, my previous reviews can be seen here and here.
+Then get yourself to another trophy restaurant they call Frenchie for the evening in between cocktails and you’re sorted.
 There isn’t much more you need for a culinary birthday day out.

 We kick off at Portland.

 We hydrate with a bottle of Dom Rougié Viognier Minervois 2015 £38.
 It’s beautifully minerally and comes with light fruits on the palate, ‘crisp apricot and white peaches’ is an apt description.
-I don’t profess to be an expert on wine but that’s what I taste.
+I don’t profess to be an expert on wine but that’s what I taste and it was mighty fine.

-These crackers with sweet red peppers and almonds go well with the Dom Rougié.
+These crackers with sweet red peppers and almonds slid down nicely with the Dom Rougié.

-Stawley cheese macaroons £3 – they will be any cheese lovers’ paradise.
+The funk of Stawley cheese macaroons £3 will be paradise for the cheese lover.

 Crispy chicken skins, liver parfait, candied walnuts and pickled grapes £3.
-These one bite treats are pitch-perfect.
+These one bite treats are pitch-perfect as always.

 Challans duck, charred onions, apricot and tarragon £26.
-It’s a French variety apparently and leaner than most but don’t let that fool you as although the fat content is minimal the flavour profile is mighty.
-It develops as you chew it too, delving deeper in flavour.
+It’s a French variety apparently and leaner than most but don’t let that fool you as although the fat content is minimal, the flavour profile is mighty.
+It has an uncommon tension that develops as you chew it too, delving deeper in flavour.

 I loved the charred onions too and the hazelnuts added that all important textural element.
 In the sauce a wisp of star anise elevates the entire dish.